 You'll also want to use water that's warm, not too hot, when you take a shower or bath.
 Use a gentle soap to clean your body.
 Don't forget under your arms and behind your ears!
 Your face needs attention, especially as you enter puberty and the skin on your face gets more oily.
 It's a good idea to wash your face once or twice daily with warm water and a mild cleanser.

 If you look in the drugstore, you'll see shelf after shelf of skin care products, but kids don't usually need anything more than a gentle soap.
 Talk to a parent or your doctor if you have questions about what to use on your skin.

-If you have dry, flaky, or itchy skin, you might use a moisturizing lotion or cream.
-When choosing a moisturizer, pick one without a lot of colors and perfumes.
+If you have dry, flaky, or itchy skin, you might use a cream or ointment.
+When choosing a moisturizer, pick one without a lot of colors or perfumes.
 Petroleum jelly can work for some kids.
-If you are worried about pimples, look for a moisturizer that is non-comedogenic (won't cause pimples).
+If you are worried about pimples, look for a moisturizer that is noncomedogenic (say: non-kom-uh-doe-JEN-ik), which means it won't cause pimples.

 With pimples, you might think that scrubbing your face is the way to get rid of them.
 But actually, your skin will be less likely to break out if you clean it gently, using your fingertips, not a rough washcloth.
 If you have trouble with pimples, talk with your doctor about which cleansers are best to use.

 Sometimes when you use a new kind of soap or other skin product, your skin may get irritated or you may get an allergic reaction.
 If you get a rash or if your skin feels itchy, hot, dry, or like it's burning, tell an adult.
 Stop using the product and don't forget that it caused a reaction.